kamata1729/arxiv-crawler/README.md

 The function handler should be specified as `arxiv_crawl.lambda_handler`

 ### 3.3 set enviroment params
-Like bwlow image, set parameters.
+Like below image, set parameters.
-`CHANNEL_ID` is slack channel id which the bot will post messages
+`CHANNEL_ID` is the id of the slack channel which this bot will post messages
 ![](https://i.imgur.com/tXU3HjK.png)

 ### 3.4 Set CloudWatch Events trigger